hsinatnias/job-application-tracker/README.md

 ## 🤝 Contributing

-This is a solo project for learning and showcasing.
-Forks welcome!
+This is a solo developer project for learning, demonstration, and showcasing.
+Feel free to fork it or get inspired for your own resume tracker!

 ---